abbas-rz/Spicetify-Spotify-Downloader/README.md

  install spotdl\
  put both files in extensions folder\
  run the python script\
- add the extensions folder to the local files\
+ add the extensions folder to the local files in the spotify settings (optional)\
  hit the download button!